asimadnan/Forest-Cover-Type-Prediction/PROPOSAL.md

 This data is based on the Roosevelt National Forest of Northern Colorado's  wilderness areas.
 The raw data needs to cleaned by removing/imputing outliers and missing values.
 Each variable is explored and it's distribution is checked.

+### Expected Techniques
+To achieve the goal of building a predictive model that classifies forest cover type, considering all the cartographic variables, Following techniques will be used:
+* Linear Regression:  The baseline model of the data will be based on linear regression.
+Our objective is to get better accuracy than the baseline model.
+* Feature Extraction: It is a process that allows automatic selection of those features in the data that contribute most to the desired output.
+The feature extraction techniques our model will consist of are, Recursive Feature Elimination (RFE) and Feature Importance.
+RFE recursively removes features and builds a model on the remaining featres.Feature Importance uses decision trees like Extra Trees to estimate feature importance.
+* Naive Bayes Model: We will perform the Naive Bayes classifier on our extracted features.
+It is a classification technique based on Bayes' Theorem which assumes that the features are independent and all features have an equal effect on the outcome.
+* Nueral Network: The neural network will be built on the extracted features to successively refine the extracted features removing unneccessary information to match desired model.